Kaluli people: Social organization

-Kinship

-Bambi Schieffelin's ethnography studies the language of socialization as its goal is to understand how people become competent members of their social groups and the role of language in the process.
-Two significant areas of socialization are the use of communication and socialization through language.
-The method of acquiring a language is affected by one's role in society.
-Socialization is an interactive process between knowledgeable members and novices.
-Kaluli family interactions are very repetitive and predictable in everyday life.
-The connection between children and elders is the representation of revisions of children's ideas about their abilities.

-Marriage

-The Kalui is an exogamous group, which means they marry outside of their specific community.
-They are patrilineal clans; each longhouse/community have two or more lineages or clans.
+The Kalui are an exogamous group, marrying outside of their specific community.
+Their society is made up of patrilineal clans; each longhouse/community having two or more lineages or clans.
 Even though they are a patrilineal clan, each claims ties to both the mother's and father's sides.
 Paternal kin provides the relationship between longhouses across tribes, while the maternal kin offers relations between individuals to relatives, but only intimately connected to one side of the family.
-An individual's connection is to whom they feel the closest to (i.e., ones they've grown up with, lived with, or see the most); the closer the connection, the more they share food and gardens.
-Relationships between villages maintain by ties of marriage with a matrilineal affiliation.
-The Kaluli prefer to marry others from a different clan because they are unfamiliar with them.
-Marriage is not something that is a free choice; it is arranged.
-The elders instigate the binding ritual without the bride or the groom knowing.
-Marriage is a lifelong exchange with a gift or bridewealth and brings food and hospitality across clans.
+Relationships between villages are maintained through marriages with a matrilineal affiliation.
+The Kaluli prefer to marry those from a different clan precisely because they are unfamiliar with them.
+Marries are almost always arranged, and elders instigate the binding ritual without the bride or the groom knowing.
+Divorce is not practiced.
+Marriages are a lifelong exchange, bringing food and hospitality across clans.
+When a member of a longhouse is married, their housemates contribute to the bride price.